fiixlabs/node-JS-meter-reading-handler/README.md

 ### 10.10 allSensors.py ###

-The "[allSensors.py][allSens.py]" file is a program which takes the readings of a photocell, LM35DZ temperature sensor, and potentiameter, which are connected through a MCP3008 chip for analog readings.
-The photocell is set to the first pin, followed by the temperature sensor to the second pin and the potentiameter to the third pin.
+The "[allSensors.py][allSens.py]" file is a program which takes the readings of a photocell, LM35DZ temperature sensor, and potentiometer, which are connected through a MCP3008 chip for analog readings.
+The photocell is set to the first pin, followed by the temperature sensor to the second pin and the potentiometer to the third pin.
 The example temperature sensor used during testing needed a minimum of four volts, and so the MCP3008 chip was connected to a five volt line for power.